 Psst: good news, #psl lovers everywhere: pumpkin totally qualifies as a winter squash, so you can have your (paleo) pumpkin spice latte and drink it, too.

-Unlike summer squash like zucchini, winter squash isn’t harvested for consumption until the squash seeds have had a chance to fully mature.
-These are picked usually in the early fall which is what makes squash appear in so many fall dishes!
+Unlike summer squash (like zucchini), winter squash isn’t harvested for consumption until the squash seeds have had a chance to fully mature.
+These are typically picked in the early fall which is why squash appears in so many fall dishes!

 What makes it a superfood, though, is its nutritional profile.
 Check out how healthy butternut squash is.
 Of your recommended daily intake (RDI), just 100g of this winter squash contains: